Intelligent-Silicon/Solar-Panel-Invertors/repair.md

 AC film capacitors suppress high-frequency noise and spikes on the AC grid side, stopping your ADSL router from getting any signals.

+Metallized Polypropylene Film (MKP) capacitors offer a very long operational lifespan that often exceeds 100,000 hours under normal conditions, frequently lasting 30+ years because they contain no liquid electrolyte to dry out.

+So is this SMA Sunnyboy inverter simply having a mid-life crisis at 14years old?
+It would seem so....